Things to do in New Orleans with Teens- or Anyone!

 Wrought Iron Fence in St. Louis Cemetery #1

-You need to take a tour of the cemeteries to realize what you are looking at.
+You need to tour the cemeteries to realize what you are looking at.
 In all of the cemeteries, the crypts contain multitudes of bodies.
 They add another body to the same crypt every two years.
-Both of these cemeteries contain thousands of bodies, even though they are one square block large.
+These cemeteries contain thousands of bodies, even though they are one square block large.

 Right behind the cemetery is the Basin Street Train Station.
 It is worth stopping in to see a map of areas affected by Hurricane Katrina and displays about historic railroads in New Orleans.